 Time flies!
 One year has passed already since our coverage of FOSDEM 2018

-, and the 2019 edition is over as well.
+, and the 2019 edition shows that eBPF continues to draw a lot of attention!
 The event took place as usual in Brussels, on the first weekend of February.
 In spite of the snow that fell on the Belgian capital most of the day Saturday, more than 8,000 people were expected to attend what might be the biggest Open Source event in Europe.
 For the fourth time, one of the numerous “devrooms” held in parallel was dedicated to SDN.
 It hosted no less than twenty quality talks about topics like DPDK, VPP, continuous integration and tests in SDN, open drivers and other fast networking solutions.

 Oh, and about BPF, too.